arfc/d3ploy/README.md

 value to use as the predicted value.
 For example if the predicted value is 10 with a standard deviation of 2, +1 will result in a predicted value of 12 and -1 will result in a predicted value of 8.
 Default: 0
-- **steps** This is the number of time steps forward the supply and demand will be predicted.
+- **steps**: This is the number of time steps forward the supply and demand will be predicted.
 Default: 1.
+- **back_steps**: This input is for the ARCH methods.
+It provides the user with the ability to set the number of timesteps back from the current time step to use for prediction.
+If this is set to '0', all values in the time series are used.
+Default: 5.

 Demand Fac
 ==========